shlapolosa/health-service/README.md

 # Note!
-You would have to update application.properties with the correct okta application details first in each project Always run in incognito to get the access token
+You would have to update application.properties with the correct okta application details first in each project Always run in incognito to get the access token.
+Need to have a webapp application which allows for username and password credential login, also need a service application for interservice communication;
+webapp application - profile claim service application - client_credentials claim, customer scope and uses secrete and client id only.

 ### Tech
 ## Application Architecture conceptual view